Posts Tagged ‘Idyllwild Arts Academy’

 During performances, Timmy is known for playing very soft and gentle.
 His fingers barely emit a sound from the keys.
 And then, suddenly, he is playing forcefully, thrusting his head and shoulders forward, hair in his eyes, as his fingers race across the keyboard.
 Needles to say, Timmy is an entertaining performer.

 In fact, you can watch and hear Timmy play his 2009 Spotlight Performance on You Tube.
-(Just “2009 Tianpeng Yu Performance” or “2009 Tianpeng Yu Up Close”).
+(Just Google “2009 Tianpeng Yu Performance” or “2009 Tianpeng Yu Up Close”).

 On Valentine’s Eve, Timmy will play selections from some of his favorite composers, including Bach, Beethoven, Chopin, Rachmaninoff, Debussy, and Copeland.
 One can imagine that some of the selections will be romantic in nature.